How to Make Candied Lemon Peels – Learn how to candy lemon peels with this step-by-step tutorial. Easy candy recipe, only 2 ingredients required.

 - Drain the peels in a colander.Cover with water again.
 Bring to a boil for 30 seconds, then drain again in a colander.
 The boil and drain process helps to cook out any bitter flavor from the peels.
 You can boil and drain up to three times, but I usually only do it twice because the lemon flavor is weakened each time you do it.

 - When you're finished boiling and draining, pour 4 cups of water into the saucepan along with 3 cups of sugar.
 Stir with a whisk while the water heats, till all of the sugar is dissolved.

 - Add peels to the saucepan and bring to a rolling boil.

 - Reduce heat to a low simmer.
 Let the peels simmer for 60-90 minutes, stirring every 15 minutes.
 Different sized peels will take different amounts of time to cook.
 The peels are ready when they're transparent and easy to bite through.
 Err on the side of cooking them longer, if you're unsure... undercooked peels will have a slightly bitter flavor.

 - Drain the peels.
 If you want to, you can strain the peels through a mesh strainer, letting the liquid stream into a jar.
 The leftover lemon flavored simple syrup can be used to flavor drinks and cocktails.
 It will be a thick syrup, and sugar crystals may collect in the jar over time.
 You can reconstitute the syrup by adding water and stirring over moderate heat if the syrup becomes overly thick.

 - Line a baking sheet with parchment paper.
 Spread the peels out in an even layer on the parchment.
-Let the peels cool for about 15 minutes till tacky to the touch.
+Let the peels cool for about 15 minutes until tacky to the touch.